sylhare/sylhare.github.io/_posts/2021-07-05-Jupyter-interactive-python.md

 ---

 Jupyter notebook is a tool to interactively develop with python.
-When working with datascience, it can through the use of different block of code, text or rich content make it all integrate smoothly while making it interactive.
+When working with datascience, it can through the use of different block of code, text or rich content make it all integrate smoothly in one place.

-> It's a called notebook a notebook because you can _run_ bits of code, _add_ any content,  _edit_ and _save_ it all as one document.
+> It's called notebook a notebook because you can _run_ bits of code, _add_ any content,  _edit_ and _save_ it all as one document.

 All cells or _blocks of code_ have access to the same python Kernel.
 Hence, what has been run in one cell can be used in another.

 ### Setup

-If you're not sure of your python environment, this [article]({% post_url 2021-05-19-Manage-your-python-environments %}) will give you tips on how to manage it.
-Once python3 setup, install jupyter with:
+If you're not sure of your python environment, follow [how to manage your python environment]({% post_url 2021-05-19-Manage-your-python-environments %}) article.
+Once python3 is set up, install jupyter with:

 ```bash
 pip install jupyter